JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/monstrosity/shadow-mastiff-alpha-mpmm.md

 # Shadow Mastiff Alpha
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 215, Volo's Guide to Monsters p.
 190*

+Each pack of shadow mastiffs is led by an alpha, the smartest one of the group.
+The sound of an alpha's howl strikes terror into those who hear it and is a sure sign that a pack is on the prowl.

+## Shadow Mastiffs

+Shadow mastiffs—hounds of the Shadowfell—move invisibly through the shadows, always on the hunt.

+## Statblock

 ```ad-statblock
 title: Shadow Mastiff Alpha